simplefoc/simplefoc.github.io/docs/simplefoc_library/code/index.md

 # Getting to know the <span class="simple">Simple<span class="foc">FOC</span>library</span> code

-Once when you have your <span class="simple">Simple<span class="foc">FOC</span>library</span> [installed](installation) and you have all the necessary [hardware](supported_hardware), we can finally start to get to know with the Arduino code that will run your motor.
+Once you have your <span class="simple">Simple<span class="foc">FOC</span>library</span> [installed](installation) and you have all the necessary [hardware](supported_hardware), we can finally start to get familiar with the Arduino code that will run your motor.
 Here are all the most important steps when writing the code!

 ## Step 0.
 Include the library
 Let's start by including the library header file: